gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 2. Download the desired version of the mod (Potential Grim version has slightly more variety).
 3. Open the downloaded archive, locate the :material-folder: ==Fusion overloader install== folder in it.
 4. Extract the :material-folder: ==update== folder from that folder into the game folder.
+5. In-game, set Vehicle Density to `100` for best effect.

 ---